|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 Minnesota’s Demonstration to Integrate Care for Dual Eligibles

-Existing initiatives include integrated Medicare and Medicaid Special Needs Plan managed care programs such as Minnesota Senior Health Options (MSHO) and Special Needs BasicCare (SNBC), implementation of health care homes including the Medicare Advanced Primary Care Practice demonstration, and provider payment reform through the Health Care Delivery System demonstration.
+Existing initiatives include integrated Medicare and Medicaid Special Needs Plan managed care programs such as Minnesota Senior Health Options (MSHO) and Special Needs BasicCare (SNBC), implementation of health care homes including the Medicare Advanced Primary Care Practice demonstration, and provider payment reform through the Integrated Health Partnerships.
 Proposed improvements include development of system-wide performance measures, risk adjustments, provider feedback systems and risk/gain sharing models specific to the dually eligible population.

 Minnesota is working with the federal Centers for Medicare & Medicaid Services (CMS) to stabilize Medicare Advantage Special Needs Plans’ participation and to further integrate Medicare into these initiatives.